colin-broderick/emu/README.md

 * Build in SDL2
 * Write simple SDL2 gtest
+* Do one of
+  * Run clang-tidy automatically on build
-* Integrate clang-tidy for linting and static analysis
+  * Integrate clang-tidy or another linter/static analyzer into VS code